 “Baseball is a lot like life.
 It’s a day-to-day existence, full of ups and downs.
 You make the most of your opportunities in baseball as you do in life.”

 “Make the most of every opportunity in these evil days.”

-Opportunities such as the character building lessons discussed above exist in every sport and in many other activities.
-Are you making the most of them?
+Opportunities such as the character-building lessons discussed above exist in every sport and in many other activities in life.
+Are you taking advantage of those opportunities?